ngblaylock/blunt-images/README.md

 # Blunt Images

-Blunt Images is a quick and quite possibly not the best option for adding optimized images to any static site generation tool (specifically 11ty and SvelteKit).
+Blunt Images is a quick and, quite possibly, not the best option for adding optimized images to any static site generation tool (specifically 11ty and SvelteKit).
 A lot of my inspiration for this is a mesh between [Nuxt Image](https://image.nuxtjs.org/) and [Strapi's Media Library](https://strapi.io/features/media-library).

+"Blunt" comes from two things.
+First, it is an antonym of "Sharp", the package I use for resizing.
+"Blunt" can also mean that it is very straightforward, which I believe this package does well.

 > If anyone has a better way to do this, let me know.
 This is my hacky way to accomplish a need.
+>
 > I have already looked at vite-imagetools (I don't like all the imports).

-This was created so I could add an image and generate multiple sizes at build time.
-For example, I can upload an image to `./images/image-name.jpg` directory and it will create `./optimized-images/thumb_image-name.jpg` as well as `./optimized-images/large_image-name.jpg`.
+This was created so I could add one image to my files and that would trigger automatically generate multiple sizes.
+For example, I can upload an image to `./images/image-name.jpg` directory and it can create `./optimized-images/thumb_image-name.jpg` as well as `./optimized-images/large_image-name.jpg`.
 That way I don't have to create two images in Photoshop or Figma and export them.

-This runs as a separate NPM command so you can pair it with whatever you might have in `npm run dev`, `npm run build`, or comparative script.
+This is intended to run in parallel with whatever static site generator, so you can pair it with whatever you might have in `npm run dev`, `npm run build`, or comparative script.

+The main drawback to this script is that it will create images that you might not actually use in your site.

 ## Configuration